cuttlefish-uk/alertd/README.md

 A simple, lightweight monitoring and alerting daemon for nodejs.
 Designed to run either as a backend to [statsd](https://github.com/etsy/statsd) or standalone.

+We are using this as a replacement for a Nagios setup which we were finding overcomplicated for what we need.
+This provides similar alerting capabilities and is a breeze to add new monitors to.
+Especially useful for alerting based on metrics already being sent through statsd.

 requirements
 ------------